patricknavarre/NewOregonTrail-proposal/README.md

 The user would choose one of two...maybe more characters.
 The characters have similar difficulty levels, but would give the user a reason to return to the game.

+The format the users would give input would be by answering the questions provided.
+Based on the answer the user input, they would get a certain outcome.
+Either gaining/losing some of the food/money/gas.

+Each character would start with different amount of

+* health
+* food
+* money
+* gas (if they have a car)

 My stretch goals would be to add animations so the user would get feedback to what is happening.